brianshumate/rover/README.md

 ## How?

-A CLI tool called `rover` that is written in [Go](https://golang.org/)

-`rover` is a relatively small (16MB) static binary that is specifically aimed at systems running FreeBSD, Linux, or macOS for the time being.
+A CLI tool written in [Go](https://golang.org/), `rover` is a relatively small (16MB) static binary that is specifically aimed at systems running FreeBSD, Linux, or macOS for the time being.

 ### Running